 When you pop open a jar of locally-produced honey, you are not only treating yourself to a little bit of luxury but also supporting small-scale businesses intrinsically linked to the local landscape.

-World Bee Day on Friday 20 May aims to raise awareness of the importance of pollinators and the role bees play in supporting plants, agriculture, and biodiversity.
+World Bee Day on 20 May and World Honey Bee Day on 20 August, aim to raise awareness of the importance of pollinators and the role bees play in supporting plants, agriculture, and biodiversity.
 You can play your part in helping bees by choosing to buy raw honey from local beekeepers rather than imported honey; the UK imports 50,000 tonnes of honey a year, one third of which comes from China.
 Choosing to buy New Forest honey also reduces the environmental impact of transporting products long distances, plus it supports the New Forest community.

 It is easy to find local honey thanks to the New Forest Marque, a not-for-profit scheme which champions local food, drink and craft producers and sellers.
 Only products with clearly defined New Forest provenance are awarded the Marque.
 The Marque has nine beekeeper members, who produce a variety of natural honeys as well as a range of high-quality bee products such as beeswax candles and luxury skincare.